 Dear Bahá’í Friends,

-44.1 At the conference of representatives for external affairs held in Langenhain last month, a question was raised about Bahá’í relations towards governments and the principle of noninvolvement in politics.
+44.1 At the conference of representatives for external affairs held in Langenhain last month, a question was raised about Bahá’í relations towards governments and the principle of non-involvement in politics.
 The representative of the Universal House of Justice referred to a letter dealing with this question which was sent to an individual at the direction of the House of Justice.
 We have now been requested to send to each of you for your information a copy of that letter dated 23 June 1987.
 It is enclosed.

 With loving Bahá’í greetings,